kleene-project/docs/network/ipnet.md

 }
 ```

-Here both endpoints are shown, one from each container that we have connected to
+Here both endpoints are shown, one from each container connected to
 the network.
 We can also see the properties that has been assigned to the
-network (the default values).
-The `gateway`/`gateway6` is not relevant here,
+network (the default values), such as NAT'in, subnets etc.
+The `gateway`/`gateway6` properties is not relevant here,
-since it is only used for VNET-containers, which can't connect to loopback
+as they are only used for VNET-containers which can't connect to loopback
-networks, only bridge-networks.
+networks.

-## Container communication
+## Inter-container communication on the same network

+By default, containers connected to the same network can communicate with
+each other.
 Now, let's try and see if the two containers:

 ```console
 $ klee lsc -a